zabio-ahmadi/branch_and_bound/readme.md

 # **Linear Programming Solver with Simplex Algorithm and Branch-and-Bound**

-This is a Python program that solves linear programming problems using the simplex algorithm with branch-and-bound.
+This is a Python program that solves linear programming problems using the simplex algorithm with branch-and-bound to find integer values for x variables.
 The program takes a linear programming problem in standard form as input and outputs the optimal solution and optimal value.

 ### **Requirements**